-Significance: The age-adjusted rate tends to be higher for substance use treatment consumers presumably due to their substance use.
+Significance: Substance use treatment consumers have a crude mortality rate that is comparable to Missouri community mortality rate of 9.5 deaths per 1000 Missouri residents (Missouri Department of Health and Senior Services, Bureau of Vital Statistics, 2014).
+Age-adjusted rate, however, tends to be higher for substance use treatment consumers presumably due to their substance use.
 Average age of consumers served is 35 years.
 Average age for consumers who die while in treatment is 41 years.